Embedded Face Recognition Access Control System

 Key Takeaways

-- Hands-on experience with TinyML and embedded AI deployment
+- Gained hands-on experience with TinyML and embedded AI deployment.

-This project laid the foundation for my later research in efficient perception systems and communication-constrained multi-agent learning.
+This project laid the foundation for my later research interests in efficient perception systems, communication-constrained learning, and deployable intelligent agents.